meisben/easyEEZYbotARM/README.md

 The easiest way to do this is using the arduino IDE, see instructions at: https://www.arduino.cc/en/Main/Software

+The arduino software uses ArminJo's ServoEasing library so that the motions of the servo motors are smooth and not sudden 'jolts'

 ## Configuration (of the physical arduino setup)
 This is the reference setup using the 'easyEZZYbotARM' repository.
 The servo motors represent the servo motors mounted on the EEZYbotARM.
+The PCA9685 is a widely available low cost board designed by Adafruit.

 ![fritzingDiagram](images/fritzingDiagram.png)
 This diagram is created using Fritzing.
 The Fritzing files can be found at '/fritzing_files'